Dallas Has Been Waiting 45 Years For This Hal Thomson Designed Highland Park Home to Come on the Market

 An elegant horizontal corridor that connects the rooms in a home designed by Hal Thomson at 3925 Potomac Avenue in Highland Park.

-Architect Hal Thomson had an incredible ability to make grand and ornate homes seem simple and simple homes seem grand and ornate.
-Here, you will see elaborate and refined molding and trim that articulate the arched openings that connect the living room at one end of the home to the dining room at the other end of the home.
+Architect Hal Thomson had an incredible ability to make grand and ornate homes seem simple, and simple homes seem grand and ornate.
+Here you will see elaborate and refined molding and trim that articulates the arched openings that connect the living room at one end of the home to the dining room at the other end of the home.

 When one enters this Highland Park home, it is much larger than one imagines.
 Upon entering the home, one is not overwhelmed with an opulent room or massive staircase.
 Rather, from the entrance one looks down the wide corridor that connects the width of the home as it visually introduces the scale, ample proportions of the rooms, and the exquisite detail that is found throughout the home.
 As the owner of the home for the last 44 years says, “It’s easy to host a party for 75 but hard to sleep more than 4 guests.”
 The home is not designed as a dormitory or for superfluous guest bedrooms.
 This Highland Park home was designed to entertain lavishly and have intimate spaces for reading and thoughtful conversations.